Krzysztof421/MySite/README.md

 # MySite
-Easy presentation page in HTML and CSS 3
+Simple presentation page in HTML and CSS 3